 As a member of a Lodge, you will be eligible for any office in it.
 It will be your right to visit other Lodges in this or other Grand Jurisdictions, provided always that the Worshipful Master is willing to admit you after you have been properly identified.
 In case of sickness or distress, you also have the right to apply for relief.

 Proficiency is evidence that the candidate is qualified for advancement, just as in the days of Operative Masonry, when the worker had to show that he was qualified to do more complicated tasks.
 Your Lodge will be responsible for administering any and all proficiency requirements as well as for establishing the standards of acceptance, including the process and methods by which those requirements and standards are to be met.

 In Vermont, candidates are asked to stand an examination in the catechism of each Degree.
 They must also learn the modes of recognition for all three Degrees.
 Booklets and manuals are presented as a gift to each candidate after the Degree ceremonies, and a Mentor is assigned to assist with attaining proficiency.
 The Mentor helps the candidate learn the material, answers any questions that may arise, and sees that the candidate passes smoothly through the process of becoming an informed Mason and an active Lodge member.

 The Mentor can also provide helpful supplemental lecture booklets, other study materials, and directions to other sources of Masonic information.
 These materials will further enhance his Masonic education and knowledge of the symbolism and ritualistic work.

-When you pass the proficiency requirements of the Lodge, you will be eligible to make application for any concordant or appendant body of your choosing.
-In addition, you will be eligible to assume one of the officer’s stations to progress “through the line” of your Lodge with the goal of becoming Worshipful Master.
+When you pass the proficiency requirements of the Lodge, you will be eligible to make an application for any concordant or appendant body of your choosing.
+In addition, you will be eligible to assume one of the officer's stations to progress "through the line" of your Lodge with the goal of becoming a Worshipful Master.
 This is an extremely rewarding endeavor for those who pursue such a goal.

 Seeking Further Information